Houston's Line of

 C, Space 359

-The alarm was false, a vagrant attempted to get a drink from a drain valve
+The alarm was false, caused when a vagrant attempted to get a drink from

-He is survived by Delores, his wife of ten years and their two children,
+He was survived by Delores, his wife of ten years, and their two

 Deborah Lynn and Kenneth Ray.